 Self Care is the act of caring for yourself.
-You can do this
+You can do this in so many ways.

-Practicing Self Care is a necessity.
+Practicing self care is a necessity.
 If you don’t take care of yourself it’s hard to show up every day.
 If you’re chronically tired, overworked, eating like crap and not practicing self-care, you’re bound to become overwhelmed.

 Get your Beauty Rest-